datafordemocracy/public-interest-data-2020/docs/schedule.md

 Reference/Resource:
 * Garrett Grolemund and Hadley Wickham, [R for Data Science,  Ch 23, 24](https://r4ds.had.co.nz/index.html)

-Due
+What's Due?
-* Collaborative annotations/commenting on today's (very short) reading in Perusall by 2pm Monday, 3/30
+* Individual annotations/commenting on today's (very short) reading in Perusall by 2pm Monday, 3/30
 * Team progress report 1: exploring/visualizing the data for your key questions (in a well-narrated Rmarkdown file) in slack/assignments by 2pm Monday, 3/30
 * Team research article synthesis in slack/reading-news by 2pm Monday, 3/30